romange/blog/content/post/redis_analysis.md

 5. Strong consistency guarantees
 6. Durability

+Obviously, if one would want to implement an alternative memory store he would need to prioritize design goals similarly to Redis.
+In other words, the new store design should not sacrifice low latency for durability, or for strong consistency.

 ## Retrospective

+I think that *simplicity* was the main guideline for Redis which heavily affected architectural decisions like its serialization algorithm, efficiency of its data structures, reliability and more.
+Even the choice of its threading model has been, in part, done because of simplicity reasons.
+And if Redis is the experiment on how far one can go nowdays by implementing relatively simple solutions, it without a question succeeded tremendously.

+Redis in 2021 is a mature product with relatively stable feature set, and the questions I am asking myself today are:
+a) how more efficienty Redis could be today if it would adopt state-of-the-art algorithms and datastructures.
+b) how much simpler it would be for a user if it adopt product simplicity over simplicity of implementation.

+In other words, if one would want to implement a drop-in replacement for Redis **today** by redesigning it from scratch, how it would compare to Redis.
+I do not have a definite answer to this question today but hope to have one in few months.

-I will not argue with the tremendous popularity of the Redis memory store.
-It seems that Salvatore's decision to go for simplicity and deliver features quickly - paid off: today Memcached is a niche system, and the vast majority of software stacks use Redis.
-However, I do claim that it is possible to **vastly** improve reliability, performance and cost-efficiency metrics of Redis-like memory store that follows similar design goals but with different architectural principles.
+Again, I am not arguing with the tremendous popularity of the Redis memory store.
+It seems that Salvatore's decision to go for simplicity and deliver features quickly in Redis early days - paid off: today Memcached is a niche system, and the vast majority of software stacks use Redis.
+However, I do claim (currently without proof) that it is possible to **vastly** improve reliability, performance and cost-efficiency metrics of Redis-like memory store that follows similar design goals but with different architectural principles.

-In my next posts, I am going to go over Redis design principles described above and show how a different architecture, if aligned better with modern hardware systems, could provide, what I think a disruptive change to in-memory datastores.
+In my next posts, I am going to detail Redis specific design choices based on the principles state above and show how a different architecture, if aligned better with modern hardware systems, could provide, what I think a disruptive change to in-memory datastores.